TDC: input data format

 - In PTC the concept column is made of an identifier and a type separated by

-- In PTC a concept identifier can contain pretty much any character, including the comma
+@:id@type - In PTC a concept identifier can contain pretty much any character, including the comma

-(at least one case).- Important: when parsing the concept string
+,and even the separator@(at least one case).- Important: when parsing the concept string

 - Important: when parsing the concept string